lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![CD-01](./images/CD-01.png)

 In the current status, we have automated the creation of an image, the tests, the push to a repository.
-We then use the image to create and deploy a service on the infrastructure of DigitalOcean.
-Let's go one step further again and deploy the changes after the images is available.
+We then used the image to create and deploy a service on the infrastructure of DigitalOcean.
+Let's go one step further again and deploy the changes automatically each time a new image is available in the repository.

-We can say that the whole application is composed of 2 services:
+The whole application is composed of 2 services:
 - the api
 - the load balancer in front of it